Blazored/Modal/README.md

 #### Setting the position

 Modals are shown in the center of the viewport by default.
 The modal can be shown in different positions if needed.
-The positioning is flexible as it is set using CSS styling.

-The following positioning styles are available out of the box: `blazored-modal-center`, `blazored-modal-topleft`, `blazored-modal-topright`, `blazored-modal-bottomleft` and `blazored-modal-bottomright`.
+The following positions are available out of the box: `ModalPosition.Center`, `ModalPosition.TopLeft`, `ModalPosition.TopRight`, `ModalPosition.BottomLeft` and `ModalPosition.BottomRight`.

-Use the `Style` parameter to set the custom styling globally:
+Use the `Position` parameter to set the position globally:

-`<CascadingBlazoredModal Position="blazored-modal-bottomleft" />`
+`<CascadingBlazoredModal Position="ModalPosition.BottomLeft" />`

 Or in the `Modal.Show()` method: